 I’d never thought of it before, but every climber should know their way from the South Col to the top of Everest.
 I realise I don’t, and it’s a bad time to wonder why there isn’t a decent guide book.
 Another problem is that the brain has gone onto autopilot.
 Still in climb mode, visibility as far as the eye can see, altitude now 8,400 meters.

 We break out onto the ridge at the top of the Kangshung Face; Tibet is back in view, the Kangshung Glacier , so far below it’s history.
 We’re flying, closer to heaven than earth.
 Slowly treading upwards.
 Stephen breaks trail, Ed a bit behind, I’m on his tail.
-We hustle through 28,000 feet, the snow too deep, mushing upwards, the afternoon storm rushing upward over the South West Face, the mists rising, the health going, 3:30pm.
+We hustle through 8,600 meters (28,208 feet), the snow too deep, mushing upwards, the afternoon storm rushing upward over the South West Face, the mists rising, the health going, 3:30pm.
 Ed goes past me in reverse, headed down, his decision made.
-Three thousand feet and 17 hours of climbing from the South Col have turned it into a long day.
+Seven hundred meters (2,300 feet) of vertical and 17 hours of climbing from the South Col have turned it into a long day.

 Stephen was over the South Summit above me, disappearing into the clouds.
 Ed faded below.
 Loneliness on Everest is the loneliest, loneliness.
 But I’ve been almost this high before, three years before on Everests’ West Ridge Direct echo back and I’m not about to stop now.